 What are the building blocks in that foundation?
 What is causing instability in HOAs of all types and sizes?

 Is it apathy?

-It has been said by experts in the industry, as well as some homeowner advocates, that apathy is at the root of all HOA problems.
+Some HOA industry experts andhomeowner advocates insist that apathy is at the root of all HOA problems.
 And, yes, apathy is a problem.
-But, in my personal opinion it is not the root cause of HOA dysfunction and corruption.
+But, in my opinion, it is not the root cause of HOA dysfunction and corruption.

 Apathy is merely a symptom, and, in fact, it is deliberately cultivated by the industry.

 For the most part, Developers and HOA boards and managers do not want active owner participation in the affairs of the corporate association – they view questions and suggestions from membership as second-guessing and a nuisance.